meteoswiss-mdr/pyrad/README.md

-The framework is able to ingest polarimetric and Doppler radar moments as well as auxiliary data such as numerical weather prediction parameters (e.g. temperature, wind speed, etc.), DEM-based visibility and data used in the generation of the products such as rain gauge measurements, disdrometer measurements, solar flux, etc.
+The framework is able to ingest polarimetric and Doppler radar moments as well as auxiliary data such as numerical weather prediction parameters (e.g. temperature, wind speed, etc.), DEM-based visibility and data used in the generation of the products such as rain gauge measurements, disdrometer measurements, solar flux, etc. It can as well work with I/Q data, spectral data and Cartesian data.

 The signal processing and part of the data visualization is performed by a [MeteoSwiss developed version of the Py-ART radar toolkit](https://github.com/meteoswiss-mdr/pyart) which contains enhanced features.
 MeteoSwiss regularly contributes back to the [main Py-ART branch](https://github.com/ARM-DOE/pyart) once a new functionality has been thoroughly tested and it is considered of interest for the broad weather radar community.

-The capabilities of the processing framework include various forms of echo classification and filtering, differential phase and specific differential phase estimation, attenuation correction, data quality monitoring, multiple rainfall rate algorithms, etc. In addition time series of data in points, regions or trajectories of interest can be extracted and comparisons can be performed with other
+The processing framework has multiple and expanding capabilities, include various forms of echo classification and filtering, differential phase and specific differential phase estimation, attenuation correction, data quality monitoring, multiple rainfall rate algorithms, etc. In addition time series of data in points, regions or trajectories of interest can be extracted and comparisons can be performed with other